vippsas/vipps-ecom-api/vipps-ecom-api.md

 transaction has been reserved before the cancellation: `CANCEL`.

-**Please note:** If the user is already in a 3-D Secure session, the payment can not be cancelled as described above.
+**Please note:** If the user is already in a 3-D Secure session, the payment cannot be cancelled as described above.

 ### Cancelling a partially captured order